 Don’t forget to jot down new vocabularies, phrases and expressions that impressed you to learn after finishing the reading.

 So above is the list of the 5 great English books for beginners.
 If you notice, each of them is a kind of adventure in which you can discover the beauty of life, friendship and love.
 They can also inspire you to have courage to explore yourself and learn new things.
 Moreover, through reading, you can significantly improve your English vocabulary and grammar.
-To make the review words from those books become easier, don’t forget to save them into your own wordbook on eJOY English.
+To make the review words from those books become easier, don’t forget to save them into your own wordbook on eJOY eXtension.
 Let eJOY help you to remember those words forever.